jhap1982/giveituruguay/2000/2000-11-05 - KeyArena at Seattle Center, Seattle, WA, USA/README.md

 ## Setlist

-Around the World
+1. Around the World
-You're Gonna Get Yours tease
+2. You're Gonna Get Yours tease
-Give It Away
+3. Give It Away
-Tiny Dancer part of JOHN
+4. Tiny Dancer part of JOHN
-Scar Tissue
+5. Scar Tissue
-Bring It on Home tease
+6. Bring It on Home tease
-I Just Want Some Skank
+7. I Just Want Some Skank
-Beverly Hills
+8. Beverly Hills
-If You Have to Ask
+9. If You Have to Ask
-Otherside
+10. Otherside
-London Calling tease
+11. London Calling tease
-Right on Time
+12. Right on Time
-Californication
+13. Californication
-Me and My Friends
+14. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Search and Destroy
+15. Search and Destroy
-Outro Jam
+16. Outro Jam

 ## Notes